Alkamist/KeyboardMelee/README.md

 - **Full Hop**: Use your pinky to press the \\ key.
 - **L-Cancel**: Use your ring finger to press the ] key.
 - **Shield**: Use your ring finger to hold the ] key.
+- **Shield Drop**: Hold shield and press the S key.
+- **Tilt Shield**: Hold Caps Lock and use WASD to tilt your shield without shield dropping on a platform.
 - **Light Shield**: Press Tab while holding Shield to toggle Light Shield.
 - **Wavedash**: Jump with your middle finger on the [ key, and then use your right index finger to press the ; key while holding a direction with WASD.
 Holding A or D will result in a max distance wavedash in the respective direction.
 Holding diagonally downward with WASD will result in a shorter wavedash.
 Holding Caps Lock while doing a wavedash will shorten the distance.
 Holding no direction will result in a wavedash straight downward.
 - **Grab**: Use your ring finger to press the = key.
 The - key will also short hop to allow for comfortable jump cancel grabs.